Azure/azure-docs-sdk-dotnet/api/overview/azure/search.md

 ### Version 10 (legacy)

 Use **`Microsoft.Azure.Search`** libraries to maintain existing solutions.
-This version is fully supported, but with the exception of bug fixes, no further updates are planned for this library.
+This version is fully supported for now, but with the exception of security hot fixes, no further updates are planned for this library.
 For an introduction, see [How to use Microsoft.Azure.Search (v10)](https://docs.microsoft.com/azure/search/search-howto-dotnet-sdk).

 |    Library    |    Reference    |    Package    |    Source    |
 |---------------|-----------------|----------------|-------------|